flukus/projecting/README.md

 ```

 Because it is just a normal vim file any code can go in here.
-To make reloading and configuring easier it is recommended to add aut0 reloading (projecting will play nice):
+To make reloading and configuring easier it is recommended to add auto reloading (projecting will play nice):

 ```vim
 augroup vimfilesGroup " {